 - Commercial dance techniques and performance

 All units are subject to change and may be withdrawn.

 This is a modular course and you will be assessed throughout the course rather than through examination.
 Practical projects, assignments and essays will be set for each module.
 The course will culminate in a final major project in which students take responsibility for the management of a major piece of assessed work showcasing their skills and specialisms.
 Your final major project performances will normally be staged in a public theatre in front of large audiences.

 Who is this course for?

-The HND Dance is for students who have reached Level 3 in this discipline either at school, college or stage school.
+The Higher National (Certificate & Diploma) Dance are for students who have reached Level 3 in this discipline either at school, college or stage school.
 You will be looking to progress further into the performing arts industry, specialising in dance, or into dance teaching.
 The course will enable you to develop further competences in solo and group performance and prepare you for auditioning for parts on the professional stage.
-The successful applicant is likely, but not necessarily, to have performed in public and developed at least basic skills in dance and singing, ready to be taken to the next level by experienced professionals with a background in the industry.
+The successful applicant is likely, but not necessarily, to have performed in public and developed at least basic skills in dance and choreography, ready to be taken to the next level by experienced professionals with a background in the industry.

 Progression and Career Opportunities

 - Work in theatres across the country and abroad